MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-command-designer.md

 ### Edit the command bar

-Make sure you **Publish** you app before you work with the command designer.
+Make sure you **Publish** your app before you work with the command designer.

 #### Open the command designer to edit a command bar